 Book clubs have always been a great way to create accountability when reading, while also providing a built in community to discuss, reflect, and enjoy a story more.
-So why not start a book club with your family?
-This week's list, Family Book Club, contains a few ideas of books (or audiobooks) that families can read and adore together.
+So, why not start a book club with your family?
+This week's list, Family Book Club, contains a few ideas for books that families can read and adore together.
 Many of these books lend themselves to being read aloud, but can be enjoyed in a variety of formats.
-The books, a mix of old and new classics, have multi-generational appeal; i.e., the whole family can enjoy.
-Whether the book examines an important theme that could inspire discussion, or is a timeless whimsical classic that might raise a laugh, picking and reading the same book as a family can definitely help everyone get on the same page (pun intended) with a reading routine.

 Whatever title you ultimately choose, whether from this list, a family suggestion, or perhaps a book from a parent or grandparent's youth, we hope that families reading together will learn together, grow together, and of course...finish their Summer Learning reading goals together, too.
 If you're looking for more ways to participate in Summer Learning, leave a book review on Beanstack (the site that powers our Summer Learning program).
 There is a chance we may feature your review in an upcoming blog!
 You can also check out other great recommendations on our Staff Picks Page.

 See you next week for another Summer Learning booklist blog!